autometrics-dev/autometrics-rs/autometrics/README.md

 When using Rust Analyzer, you may need to reload the workspace in order for URL changes to take effect.

-Note that the Prometheus URL is only included in function documentation comments so changing it will have no impact on the final compiled binary.
+The Prometheus URL is only included in documentation comments so changing it will have no impact on the final compiled binary.

 ### Feature flags

 - `prometheus-exporter` - exports a Prometheus metrics collector and exporter (compatible with any of the Metrics Libraries)
 - `custom-objective-latency` - by default, Autometrics only supports a fixed set of latency thresholds for objectives.
 Enable this to use custom latency thresholds.
-Note, however, that the custom latency must match one of the buckets configured for your histogram, meaning you will not be able to use the default Prometheus exporter.
+Note, however, that the custom latency **must** match one of the buckets configured for your histogram or the alerts will not work.
 This is not currently compatible with the `prometheus` or `prometheus-exporter` feature.
 - `custom-objective-percentile` by default, Autometrics only supports a fixed set of objective percentiles.
 Enable this to use a custom percentile.
-Note, however, that using custom percentiles requires generating a different recording and alerting rules file using the CLI + Sloth.
+Note, however, that using custom percentiles requires generating a different recording and alerting rules file using the CLI + Sloth (see [here](../autometrics-cli/)).

 #### Metrics Libraries